synaptiko/fe-connect-2023-10-new-js-features-slides/slides.md

 image: ./images/array-copy.png
 ---

-# Change Array by Copy
+# Change array by copy

 - Copying an array and modifying the copy without affecting the original.
 - Avoids mutating the original array.